 Since Skype on your TV isn’t compatible with regular computer webcams, you need to use a special TV camera.
 These are specifically designed with microphones that can pick up sound from further away, allowing you to enjoy Skype calls from the comfort of your couch, as well as providing great quality video that’s been optimized for use with your TV.

-If you're using a TV that supports Skype 4.3 on TV, you can easily sign in with a Microsoft account.
+Yes, certain TVs support signing in with your Microsoft account.
 Just choose Sign in with a Microsoft account from the Sign-In Options screen.
 Learn more.

 You can now sign into Skype on your TV using your Skype name and password.